 Pain in the wrists?
-Type in comfort with these excellent ergonomic keyboards
+Type in comfort with one of these great ergonomic keyboards

-Office work may not require the endurance needed for, say, a construction worker or a warrior monk, but that doesn’t mean it’s easy on your body.
-Sitting for hours on end and staring at an LED screen can be do a number on your body, to say nothing of the dangers posed by that most innocuous office device: The keyboard.
-Many people find that their hands and wrists hurt after extensive typing, as typical keyboards tend to force users to bend their wrists.
-Thankfully, ergonomic keyboards are available, which offer soft arm rests and convenient button placement.
-While the jury is out on whether or not ergonomic keyboards actually preserve users’ wrists, many people find them more comfortable.
-If you are interested in an ergonomic keyboard, here are some of the best on the market.

-Microsoft Sculpt Ergo
+Microsoft Sculpt Ergonomic Desktop

-While the Microsoft Sculpt may not be the fanciest keyboard around, it is easy on the arms, with a curved, cushioned palm rest to support the user’s wrists while they type.
+While the Microsoft Sculpt Ergonomic keyboard may not be the fanciest keyboard around, it is easy on the arms, sporting a curved, cushioned palm rest to support the user’s wrists as they type.
 The keyboard is angled to keep wrists in a neutral position, and the keys are arranged in curves, emulating the curvature of human fingers.

-The Sculpt Ergo lacks customization options, but is a straightforward, reliable option.
-It’s also inexpensive.
+Microsoft’s keyboard lacks customization options, but it’s a straightforward, reliable option — that’s rather inexpensive to boot.
+It’s currently as low as $66 over on Amazon, which makes it even better.
+Check out our review here.

 Buy it now from: